zixinzh/homepage/index.md

 <li> 08/04/2022: Tutorial proposal on "Pure Exploration in Multi-Armed Bandits" just accepted by IJCAI 2022!
      <br> This tutorial will be delivered by Vincent.
-Sincerehanks for his help!
+Sincere thanks for Vincent's help!
 <!--      I will be the single presenter. -->
      </li>